Primary

 Really twist to bring your knee all the way across to the opposite elbow—don't just drive forward.
 Keep your hips level despite the rotation and maintain a strong plank base.

-Want Cross-Body Mountain Climber in your program?
+See where Cross-Body Mountain Climber fits in your weekly plan

 Start in high plank position.